lowRISC/opentitan/hw/ip/entropy_src/doc/theory_of_operation.md

 ## Design Details

-### Initialization

-After power-up, the ENTROPY_SRC block is disabled.

-For simplicity of initialization, only a single register write is needed to start functional operation of the ENTROPY_SRC block.
-This assumes that proper defaults are chosen for thresholds, sampling rate, and other registers.

-For security reasons, a configuration and control register locking function is performed by the [`REGWEN`](registers.md#regwen) register.
-Clearing the bit in this register will prevent future modification of the [`CONF`](registers.md#conf) register or other writeable registers by firmware.

-### Entropy Processing

-When enabled, the ENTROPY_SRC block will generate entropy bits continuously.
-The `es_entropy_valid` bit in the [`INTR_STATE`](registers.md#intr_state) register will indicate to the firmware when entropy bits can read from the [`ENTROPY_DATA`](registers.md#entropy_data) register.
-The firmware will do 32-bit register reads of the [`ENTROPY_DATA`](registers.md#entropy_data) register to retrieve the entropy bits.
-Each read will automatically pop an entry from the entropy unpacker block.
-A full twelve 32-bit words need to be read at a time.

-The hardware entropy interface will move entropy bits out of the ENTROPY FIFO when it is not empty, and the downstream hardware is ready.
-If firmware is not currently reading entropy bits, all processed entropy bits will flow to the hardware entropy interface.

 ### Security

 All module assets and countermeasures performed by hardware are listed in the hjson countermeasures section.
 Labels for each instance of asset and countermeasure are located throughout the RTL source code.

+A configuration and control register locking function is performed by the [`REGWEN`](registers.md#regwen) register.
+Clearing the bit in this register will prevent future modification of the [`CONF`](registers.md#conf) register or other writeable registers by firmware.

 For all of the health test threshold registers, these registers could be protected with shadow registers.
 A design choice was made here to not use shadow registers and save on silicon cost.